bermane/ontario-inventory/docs/02-Project-Details.md

 ## Methodology {-#methodology}

 First, image segmentation (or object based image analysis) will be performed on key EFI-derived raster attributes of stand (Lorey’s) height and canopy cover to derive structurally-homogeneous micro-stand objects.
-We will use newly developed open source segmentation tools, specifically developed for forestry LIDAR data to produce wall-to-wall polygon representations of EFI raster layers.
+We will use newly developed open source segmentation tools, specifically developed for forestry LiDAR data to produce wall-to-wall polygon representations of EFI raster layers.

 Second, the boundaries of these micro-stand objects will be used to extract information from other EFI layers (volume, basal area, crown closure) transforming them from rasters into attributed micro-stand polygons.
 Microstands will then be cleaned and merged based on size constraints and differences within and between segments (such as between vs within variations in volume and basal area).
 We will utilise extensive information already produced by the Ontario MNR on Ontario Forest Resources Inventory Photo Interpretation Specifications which state key area, perimeter and quality control standards for polygon delineation to meet Ontario forestry needs.
 These standards will be used to ensure that the derived polygons from the raster EFI’s will closely resemble the current FRI polygons in terms of area, shape and perimeter distributions.

 In the third step we will develop an imputation-based approach to derive the remaining attributes not readily predicted from LIDAR including age, species group / species composition or forest unit, and site index.
 We will utilise the existing Ontario FRI polygons within the forest management area.
 For each FRI polygon we will extract positional (latitude / longitude), terrain, and climatic information from auxiliary 30 m environmental data.
 We will also access considerable work completed and underway mapping forest age from historical Landsat data and spatial databases of fire, harvesting, and road disturbances compiled as part of the Boreal Disturbance Database.
 If available, this type of information will also be compiled and attributed into each delineated polygon.
 We will then develop an imputation reference dataset which links the four desired attributes to both the structural attributes within the FRI (volume, density, basal area and height), as well as the location, terrain and climate data.
 This will produce a reference library of every combination of structural and compositional conditions.

-In the final step, we will impute the additional forest inventory attributes for each SPL derived micro-stand stand including age, species group / composition, and site index combination for that given stand based on its nearest neighbours in attribute space.
-We will also work with other researchers funded by KTTD investigating the use of SPL data for additional attribute such as soils prediction to ensure consistency in the use of environmental attributes.
+In the final step, we will impute the additional forest inventory attributes for each SPL derived micro-stand including age, species group / composition, and site index combination for that given stand based on its nearest neighbours in attribute space.
+We will also work with other researchers funded by KTTD investigating the use of SPL data for additional attributes such as soils prediction to ensure consistency in the use of environmental attributes.

 We will assess accuracy in a number of ways.
 For delineation of the micro-stands themselves, we will use GIS spatial overlap algorithms to assess degree of spatial coherence between manually-delineated polygons vs the automatically delineated stands micro-stands from the SPL.
 For imputation, we will assess agreement using independent validation samples of a hold back of FRI polygons and compare the imputation results with the manually interpreted species, age and site index assessments.

 ## Schedule {-#schedule}